johnbiundo/dev.to-articles/blog-posts/modules-concepts/modules-concepts.md

 Let's revisit our discussion about how modules define the scope of providers.
 This is important for two key reasons:

 1. A module scope is like a namespace for a provider.
 If you use a provider called `Service1` only in `ModuleA`, you don't have to worry about `ModuleB` having something called `Service1`.
 This is helpful within your own code, but becomes critical in larger teams and/or when you're using library modules produced elsewhere.
 2. A module becomes the _activation context_ for a provider.
 This is how we can have _dynamically configured modules_, like `@nestjs/jwt`, which allows you to _configure_ the `JwtService` when you import the module.
-See [x]() and [y]() for more on dynamic modules and asynchronous options providers to understand the full power of these concepts.
+See [here](https://docs.nestjs.com/fundamentals/async-providers) for more on asynchronous options providers and [here](https://docs.nestjs.com/fundamentals/dynamic-modules) for more on dynamic modules to understand the full power of these concepts.
 Modules are the "housing" for delivering providers that have these powerful capabilities.

 #### How Should You Organize Modules, Providers and Controllers?

-This becomes somewhat a matter of opinion and preference.
+Answering this question becomes somewhat a matter of opinion and preference.
 There are no hard and fast rules.
 But a solid architecture should do its best to achieve several goals:

 1. Loose coupling.
 Create providers, and APIs to configure those providers (i.e., dynamic modules), that don't know anything about their consumer.
 This makes them re-usable across modules and projects.
 2. High cohesion.
 Where possible, keep the closely connected moving parts needed to deliver well-defined providers all within the same module.
 Do not break the loose coupling rule to create tight cohesion.
 This is the balancing act, where you need to decide how to break things up in the right way.
 Use modules and providers to achieve that.